Density Estimation via Bayesian Inference Engines: Approach

 Full specification of the Bayesian inference engine-based density estimator requires choice of the basis functions, hyperparameters and binning grid size.
 For most density functions that arise in applications the choices of these auxiliary parameters have very little effect on the estimate.
 We provide good default settings here.
 If the density function has intricate features and the sample size is very large to the extent that these features can be estimated reasonably then some adjustment to these defaults may be required.

 For the spline basis functions $\{z_k(\cdot):1\le k\le K\}$ we use cubic canonical O'Sullivan splines as described in Section 4 of Wand \myand Ormerod (2008).
 The default number of basis functions is $K=50$.
-The number of grid points used for binning is defaulted to $M=401$ which is backed up by Table 1 of Hall \myand Wand (1996).
-Linear binning (e.g.\ Hall \myand Wand, 1996) is used, followed by rounding to the nearest integer, to get the counts $c_{\ell}$ for use in the Poisson nonparametric regression model.
+The number of grid points used for binning is defaulted to $M=401$ which is in keeping with Table 1 of Hall \myand Wand (1996).
+Linear binning (e.g.\ Hall \myand Wand, 1996) is used, followed by rounding to the nearest integer, to get the bin counts $c_{\ell}$ for use in the Poisson nonparametric regression model.
 The default hyperparameter values are $\sigma_{\beta}=s_{\sigma}=1,000$, assuming the transformation of the input data to the unit interval has taken place, corresponding to approximate noninformativity.

 For the Monte Carlo-based approaches we ran a pilot study to test the effect of the warm-up and retained sample sizes on density estimation accuracy.
 For the no-U-turn sampler we found that a warm-up of length $1,000$ with $1,000$ retained samples was adequate without significant degradation of accuracy.
 For the slice sampling a warm-up of length $100$, followed by $1,000$ retained samples, was found to be adequate.
 For expectation propagation and semiparametric mean field variational Bayes the default stopping criterion is the relative change in $E_q(1/\sigma^2)$ falling below $10^{-5}$.